-Property, Plant and Equipment
+Property, Plants and Equipment

 We own approximately 100,000 square feet corporate headquarters located in Chennai (Madras), India and an approximately 20,000 square feet regional office in Mumbai (Bombay).
-We have leased approximately 3,500 square feet network operations center in Chennai, a 27,000 square feet Data Centre in Vashi, Mumbai, and 95,250 square feet Data Centre in Airoli and 46,600 square feet in Bangalore Data Centre.
+We have leased approximately 3,500 square feet network operations center in Chennai, a 27,000 square feet Data Centre in Vashi, Mumbai, 95,250 square feet Data Centre in Airoli, 46,600 square feet in Bangalore Data Centre and 65,000 square feet Data Centre in Rabale, Mumbai.
 In November 2011, we acquired 175,000 square feet of building space for construction of a Data Centre space in Noida, UP on acquisition of Pace Info Com Park Private Limited, through Hermit Projects Private Limited, its holding company.
-Construction in the said Data Centre is completed and was live during the year.
-We have acquired over 200,000 square feet of building space for construction of a Data Centre space in Rabale, Mumbai which facility is under construction.
+Construction in the said Data Centre was completed and went live during fiscal 2015.
+We have acquired over 200,000 square feet of building space for construction of a Data Centre space in Rabale, Mumbai which is completed and became operational during fiscal 2016.